microprediction/microprediction/docs/predict-using-python-streamskater.md

 ## Skating

 The [StreamSkater](https://github.com/microprediction/microprediction/blob/master/microprediction/streamskater.py) is intended to make it easy to use any time-series point forecast method from the timemachines package.
 You can simply use it as is, or sub-class.
+There is a [template](https://github.com/microprediction/microprediction/blob/master/crawler_skater_examples/a_skater_template.py) Python file you might wish to follow.

 ### Option 1.
 Use [StreamSkater](https://github.com/microprediction/microprediction/blob/master/microprediction/streamskater.py) without modification
 Steps are: